 At the end of the day, add fish slowly and monitor your water parameters closely as well as the well being of your fish.

-What are good fish for a 5-gallon tank?
+What are the best fish for a 5-gallon tank?

-Here are few suitable fish for a 5-gallon tank:
+Here are a few of the best fish for a 5-gallon tank: